-This deliverable, D7.5 "Platform and Architecture - version 3.0" provides the version 3.0 of the specification and description for the CITI-SENSE architecture and platform.
+This deliverable, D7.6 "Platform and Architecture - version 4.0" part 2 - contains the operational aspects of the version 4.0 of the specification and description for the CITI-SENSE architecture and platform.

-The updates in D7.5 compared to D7.4 are in particular an update of details of the data access in the chapters on data products and services and the CITI-SENSE data model updated to version 2.2, and it also updates the specifications of visualisation components, social sensors, UPA and Linked Data.
-Further the D7.5 has been split into two parts, with part 1 focusing on the overall architecture and specifications.
+The updates in D7.6 compared to D7.5 are in particular an update of details of the data access in the chapters on data products and services and the final version of the CITI-SENSE data model.

+Further the D7.6 has been split into three parts (with part 3 as a new part for D7.6), with part 1 focusing on the overall architecture and specifications, and the new part 3 focusing on the components of the platform suitable for a new Citizens' Observatory - as a Citizens' Observatory Toolbox - from a developer's view.